 Boeing: Depressurisation Issue Led To Suspension Of 777X Load Testing

-Boeing Co said on Tuesday its suspension of final load testing of its new wide-body 777X aircraft was due to an issue that involved depressurisation of the rear fuselage of the plane.
+Boeing Co has said that its suspension of final load testing of its new wide-body 777X aircraft was due to an issue that involved depressurisation of the rear fuselage of the plane.

 The company said that while an assessment of the main reason continues, it does not expect the issue to have a significant impact on aircraft design or on the overall test program schedule.

 Boeing said that the test involved the bending of wings of the aeroplane "up to a level far beyond anything expected in commercial service".

 However, the testing issue occurred during the final minutes of the test, Boeing revealed, at approximately 99% of the final test loads.

 The company said in a statement, "The test team followed all safety protocols, and we are conducting a comprehensive root-cause assessment over the coming weeks.

 "The static aeroplane has been successfully undergoing testing since June, and this was the final test for the static test article.